Accuracy Does Not Guarantee Human-Likeness: Cross-Domain Human-Centered Benchmark in Monocular Depth Estimation

 \subsection{Target DNNs: 69 monocular depth estimators}

-To systematically compare DNNs with human estimates, we assembled a diverse set of 69 monocular depth estimators encompassing a wide range of architectures, training strategies, datasets, and output formats (full-list is available in Appendix~\ref{app:target-model}).
-Note that we exclusively target models trained to minimize the discrepancy with ground-truth physical depth, allowing us to investigate human similarity as an emergent property of this optimization.
+To systematically compare MDE models with human estimates, we assembled 69 monocular depth estimators spanning diverse training strategies, datasets, backbone architectures, and output forms (``MDE Outputs'' panel in Figure~\ref{fig:key-figure}; see Appendix~A.3 for the full list).
+Note that we focus exclusively on models trained to minimize the discrepancy with ground-truth physical depth, either directly through ground-truth depth supervision or indirectly through geometric constraints.
+This selection allowed us to investigate whether human-like error patterns emerge without explicit training on human judgments.